Why our brain craves pattern-seeking rituals like Wordle

 Humans’ brains are designed for pattern-seeking in order to help us make sense of the world, said Dimitris Xygalatas, an anthropologist and cognitive scientist at the University of Connecticut.
 When humans aren’t able to find patterns, we can experience stress, he said.
 Something like doing Wordle daily can give people a sense of regularity and a sense of control.

 Xygalatas’s studies have found that people who participate in collective rituals have lower levels of cortisol that correspond with lower stress and are often able to build social-support networks.
-This is why, he said, communal rituals — such as cheering for health-care workers from apartment balconies — took off in the early months of the pandemic .
+This is why, he said, communal rituals — such as cheering for health-care workers from apartment balconies — took off in the early months of the pandemic.

 “Our mind craves regularity,” he said.
 “It’s one of the main ways we try to fight anxieties.”